-2.0 Area.
-The area of the Section shall be (insert governmental boundaries such as counties or cities).

-2.1 Assigned Members.
-All members of the Society, of all grades, whose addresses of record are within the boundaries of the Section, as defined by the Society, shall be Assigned Members of the Section.

-2.2 Subscribing Members.
+- 2.0 Area.
+The area of the Section shall be (insert city, state, county or postal boundaries). - 2.1 Assigned Members.
+All members of the Society, of all grades, whose addresses of record are within the boundaries of the Section, as defined by the Society, shall be Assigned Members of the Section. - 2.2 Subscribing Members.
 All members of the Society, of all grades, who subscribe to the Constitution and Bylaws of the Section, who have paid the current dues of the Section or who are exempt by Article 4, shall be Subscribing Members of the Section in good standing.

-2.2.1 Rights of Subscribing Members.
-With the exception of Student and Affiliate Members, Subscribing Members in good standing who meet the requirements of the Society's governing documents shall be eligible to vote in Section elections, to hold Section office, to serve on Section committees, or to represent the Section officially.

-2.2.2 Termination of Rights for Non-payment of Dues.
+- 2.2.1 Rights of Subscribing Members.
+Only Subscribing Members in good standing, in a voting grade of membership as defined by the Society, shall be eligible to vote in Section elections, to hold Section office, to serve on Section committees, or to represent the Section officially. - 2.2.2 Termination of Rights for Non-payment of Dues.
 Subscribing membership ceases for any member whose dues are more than (X) months in arrears.